 But what about a Senior Business Analyst?
 We might think of a Senior Business Analyst as someone who solves bigger problems.
 The responsibilities and expertise of someone with the title of “Senior Business Analyst” vary widely across organizations.

-And a Lead Business Analyst?
 Typically a Lead Business Analyst is responsible for coordinating the efforts of multiple business analysts on a project.
 The Lead might be a Business Analyst Manager, or they might be the lead on a project without managerial authority over the group of BAs working on the project.